Make and Zapier compared (and a better and easier alternative)

 TL;DR

-Both tools make your life easier by connecting your favorite apps and services, but they each have their unique offerings.
-It's all about matching your needs to their strengths.
+Both tools will make your life easier, but they approach automation from very different angles.
+It's about matching your needs — and your team's technical comfort level — to their strengths.

 A bit of background on workflow automation

-The purpose of a workflow automation tool is to simplify how disparate applications interact and integrate.
-They typically come with a user-friendly interface, drag-and-drop editors, and can handle integration tasks ranging from simple data syncs like updating a CRM to complex, multi-step workflows across a variety of systems.
+The purpose of a workflow automation tool is to simplify how your apps talk to each other.
+These platforms typically come with visual editors, drag-and-drop builders, and can handle everything from simple data syncs (like updating a CRM record) to complex, multi-step workflows spanning dozens of systems.

-Unlike some other workflow automation tools, Zapier and Make are specifically geared towards non-developers, empowering people with little to no technical expertise to automate business processes.
-This is why these two tools are often in the same consideration set, but each platform brings a unique set of features to its automation approach.
+Both Zapier and Make are specifically geared towards non-developers, empowering people with little to no technical expertise to automate business processes.
+That's why they end up in the same consideration set.
+But each platform brings a very different philosophy — and a different set of trade-offs — to the table.

 Make